kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Which is an important point: while it takes optimization seriously, RequireJS' main purpose in life is to allow developers to write JS in a modular, well-organized fashion (its [documentation](http://requirejs.org/docs/api.html#usage) is very clear about this purpose	).
 I wrote singular bits of JavaScript in separate files without worrying about global variable leakage, things loading in the proper order, etc...developing with RequireJS made my life so much easier.

 There's not enough space in this post to discuss the brilliance of RequireJS so [read the RequireJS API docs](http://requirejs.org/docs/api.html) so you can get up and running.
-The previously mentioned JavaScript/WordPress issues were RequireJS-related so that future post will discuss it a bit.
+The previously mentioned JavaScript/WordPress issues were RequireJS-related and are discussed [here](/requirejs-wordpress/ "Read kaidez's Using RequireJS In WordPress' post").
 And I MIGHT do a RequireJS screencast in the future...not 100% sure about this yet.

 I also suggest that you [read this GitHub Gist](https://gist.github.com/desandro/4686136 "read this GitHub Gist about RequireJS") where David Desandro from Twitter asked a question that sparked an excellent discussion about the benefits of RequireJS as well as [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD "Go to the Asynchronous Module Definition Page"), which RequireJS is heavily based upon.